 Gentians are prized for their tubular flowers in intense blue shades.
-Many are considered difficult to grow, but the following need little more than consistent moisture and humus-rich soil with excellent drainage.
+Many are considered difficult to grow, but G. asclepiadea needs little more than consistent moisture and humus-rich soil with excellent drainage.
 Some require lime-free soil, as noted.
-Well worth extra care, as they produce some of the richest blues in the garden.
+Well worth the extra care, as they produce some of the richest blues in the garden.

 To 2 ft.
 Dwarf with tiny leaves that emerge bluish, take on rust tones.
 Blue-purple flowers in early m...